dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 Refresh all open debuggers when entering debugger

--  When checked, refreshes stack information in all threads’ open debugger windows upon entry to the debugger by any one thread.
+-  When checked, refreshes stack information in all threads' open debugger windows upon entry to the debugger by any one thread.
    Otherwise only the debugger window for the thread that has entered the debugger will be refreshed.
 This option is not checked by